-- The incentive is calculated at 35% of QSAPE. - An additional 5% of QSAPE is provided for productions hiring at least 30% of black South African citizens as HODs and procuring at least 30% QSAPE from 51% South African black-owned entities that have been operating for at least a period of one year, with a cap of R50 million per project.
+- Incentive is calculated at 35% of QSAPE. - An additional 5% of QSAPE is provided for productions hiring at least 30% of black South African citizens as HODs. - Procurement of at least 30% of the QSAPE from 51% South African black-owned entities that have been operating for a period of at least one year.